 The final season of Dexter wasn’t what we deserved.
 But at least Debra died; I’ll give the writers that.
 I was beginning to think our serial killer would depart the Grey Havens for the Undying Lands (“Argentina”), and let’s face it, happily ever after with Hannah would have been a cop-out.
 In some ways, the final scene still was, but things could have been worse.

 On whole, Dexter has been a remarkable success story.
 It’s had its ups and downs, and surprising comebacks.
-There’s no question in my mind that the crown jewels are seasons 4, 7, and 2 — any one of these could qualify as my top favorite.
+There’s no question in my mind that the crown jewels are seasons 2, 4, and 7 — in the reverse order, though really any one of them could qualify as my top favorite.
 Season 1 is great too, though it suffers slightly from “first season” syndrome.
-Seasons 5, 8, and 3 are problematic in varying degrees, but have their redeeming moments, and the less said about season 6 the better (though I say plenty below).
+Seasons 3, 5, and 8 are problematic in varying degrees, but have their redeeming moments, and the less said about season 6 the better (though I say plenty below).
 Here are the eight seasons ranked from best to worst.

 Best four episodes.
 (5) “Dirty Harry”: In the aftermath of Lundy’s murder, Deb has a serious meltdown; Dexter sees Trinity kill his third victim and follows him home to his family, realizing that Trinity is “just like him”.
 (9) “Hungry Man”: Dexter spends a disturbing Thanksgiving with Trinity and his family, and ends up attacking him.
 This is probably my favorite episode of the entire eight seasons.
 (11) “Hello, Dexter Morgan”: Trinity zeroes in on Dexter and confronts him at the police station — in my opinion, the greatest cliffhanger of the entire seven seasons.
 (12) “The Getaway”: the second-highest rated episode in the show’s history — Dexter desperately tries to get the upper hand, finally kills Trinity, then realizes Trinity killed Rita first.